Kyle91980/Kyle91980/README.md

 - 👋 Hi, I’m @Kyle91980
 - 👀 I’m interested in ...
 C++ programming at the moment.
 Im starting a 100 Days of Programming challenge soon!
 - 🌱 I’m currently learning ...
 C++, looking forward to Java once I get my C++ into an intermediate skill level.
 - 💞️ I’m looking to collaborate on ...
-Hopefully Windows Apllication development.
+Hopefully Windows Application development.
 I havea long way to go, but I'm sure my understanding will better once I get into Java and Adnroid development.
 - 📫 How to reach me ...
 Currently this is my best way to contact me.
 I'm looking to move towards Discord communities and began moving most of my finished project to Replit for the cloud storage.

 <!---